Light31313/Music-App/README.md

 # Music-App
-An beginner music app for android developer\n
+An beginner music app for android developer.
 Soucre code in master branch